linuxserver/docker-raneto/README.md

 You need to understand the following paths and the role they play for the application:

 * /config/config.default.js - Main configuation file to setup your user/site name/etc
-* /config/content - All of your markdown files goe here [more info](http://docs.raneto.com/usage/creating-pages)
+* /config/content - All of your markdown files go here [more info](http://docs.raneto.com/usage/creating-pages)
 * /config/images - This folder will serve content on http://<your-ip>:3000/images/<image name>.png you can put anything in here but it is specifically for image files so you can embedd them in your markdown files without using external hosting.